The Photographer’s Guide to Iceland – Volume 1: The South & West

 Buy this book

-All our guidebooks are available on Amazon in the UK, Germany, Italy, France and Spain.
+All our guidebooks are available on Amazon in the UK.
 We sell as a merchant on the site because their platform is the most cost effective way for us to make our books available to a wide audience (it’s not Amazon selling the books, it’s us).
 Alternatively, you can buy them from www.rigu.co.uk, which is a great camera accessories website based in the heart of the Lake District just down the road from Long Valley Books, and is run by Ellen’s cousin.
 Rigu will also ship to pretty much any country in the world!